Quote Posted on Updated on

 John 3:16-17 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 The sacrifice Jesus made brought about a New Covenant that we are told is better than the Old Covenant established with God and Abraham.
 As that covenant required a cutting into of animals, and an offering of praise, as Abraham passed through them by a lamp.
 Gen 15:17 (GW) 17 The sun had gone down, and it was dark.
 Suddenly a smoking oven and a flaming torch passed between the animal pieces.

-So, for every believer today that feels they are under a scrutiny from the world order of things be confident in the fact the covenant you have with God cannot be annulled and neither should the one you have with your spouse.
-As these are the foundations of your existence in this hour and ensures the God of all is working on your behalf to fulfill His part in both.
-The covenant you have as a child of God carries within it a power and authority that far exceeds anything the world will ever try to prevail against you, since the victory over it is founded in Christ death and resurrection.
+So, for every believer, today that feels they are under scrutiny from the world order of things be confident in the fact the covenant you have with God cannot be annulled, and neither should the one you have with your spouse.
+As these are the foundations of your existence in this hour and ensure the God of all is working on your behalf to fulfill His part in both.
+The covenant you have as a child of God carries within it power and authority that far exceeds anything the world will ever try to prevail against you since the victory over it is founded in Christ death and resurrection.